 So why was Sonam Gyatso actually the third Dalai Lama, even though he was the first to have that title?
 The title was later conferred on his two previous incarnations.
 And, in another convenient coincidence, Altan Khan’s great-grandson was identified as Sonam Gyatso’s reincarnation and became the fourth Dalai Lama.

 Now that was a productive meeting.
 It’s not finished yet, though – it was on the way to his meeting with Altan Khan that Sonam Gyatso toured the small temple at Kumbum and ordered it expanded into a monastery fitting of the birthplace of the founder of the Gelug sect.

 We’ll do a walking tour of the Kumbum Monastery on the first day of this trip.

-We take the issue of altitude sickness seriously.
 If anyone has serious problems with the altitude, one of the BJH guides will take them back to Xining straight away.
 If anyone has problems after that, they’ll be transferred back and met by the guide.
 Any extra costs incurred for transport/medical assistance are to be paid by participants.
 We will purchase insurance on your behalf, but you must be prepared to cover any up-front costs.